umass-compsci-220/umass-compsci-220.github.io/materials/tutorials/assignments/fetching-and-web-apis.md

 ```
 This is one way to guarantee all the tests in your `describe` block will mock `fetch`.
 You can also follow the above mentioned lecture slides, or any other method that works for you.
 When in doubt, check the jest-fetch-mock documentation in [Resources](#resources) and use a debugger to ensure that you are indeed mocking or not mocking.

+## Requirements

+### Error Handling Requirements

+For all the [programming tasks](#programming-tasks) below, if the response is not ok, then the promise should reject with an **Error** object that contains an informational error message, or the message the programming task tells you to reject with.
+This rejection reason should propagate, meaning the returned promises from these functions should reject with the same reason.
+You should not try to recover in any way.

-### Code Duplication with Multi-File Programs
+### Code Duplication Requirements

 This is the first assignment where there is more than one source file.
 You should not have duplication between two source files _or_ within one source file.
 There is the `./src/utility.js` file used to declare and export members accordingly.

-### Error Handling

-For all the [programming tasks](#programming-tasks) below, if the response is not ok, then the promise should reject with an **Error** object that contains an informational error message.
-This rejection reason should propagate, meaning the returned promises from these functions should reject with the same reason.
-You should not try to recover in any way.
-Some functions in the spec may require a particular error message on rejection, so read carefully.

-## Git Requirements

-For this homework you and your group will be required to use git and GitHub for managing your project.
-Git is a great tool for collaboration, version control, and much more.
-It is good to get in the habit of using it now, as it is a tool you will be using for the rest of your career.

-If you don't have git on your machine, follow the instructions [here](https://github.com/git-guides/install-git) to install it.

-### Branch Requirements
+### Git Branch Requirements

 Of the files in this homework, there are 3 of them that each should be completed by a different group member: `fetchGeoCoord.js`, `fetchCurrentTemperature.js`, and `fetchUniversities.js`.
 The respective assigned group member is responsible for completing both functions of the respective file, and its test file with tests for all the functions in it, and they must do so on a [branch](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/about-branches).
 The branch should be created from the **main** branch, and its name should be as follows: `[my first name]-[file name]`.
 For example, if my name is John and my group and I have decided I will be doing the `fetchGeoCoord.js` file, I will create a branch from main called `john-fetchGeoCoord`.
 This will be demonstrated in the [Git Tutorial](#git-tutorial) section.
 So all in all, the branch should only modify 2 files: the file the group member is responsible for, and its corresponding test file. **We will check to see that each member creates their branches in this way and that they're the only member to work on that branch.
 This will be part of the manual grading for this assignment.**

 You are not required to create any other branches for the homework.
 However, creating branches for new features of a project is good practice.
 For example, it would be best practice to create branches for `universityWeather.js` (see below for description) and your group's working example, and then merge them into main upon their completion.

-### Pull Request Requirements
+### GitHub Pull Request Requirements

 When a member of your group believes they've finished working on the branch they're responsible for (one of `fetchGeoCoord`, `fetchCurrentTemperature`, or `fetchUniversities`), they will create a pull request.
 The other 2 members of the group **must review the pull request** and approve it if it's ready to be merged into main.
 The only pull requests your group are required to create and merge into main are pull requests for the branches outlined in [Branch Requirements](#branch-requirements). **This will be part of the manual grading for this assignment.**